How To Develop ‘Gravitas’ And Boost Your Executive Presence

 The Vocal

 It is important to concentrate on the way you sound to others.
 Pay attention to the volume of your voice.
 If you speak with a voice that sounds weak or is too quiet, it gives the impression that you aren’t confident in yourself or your message.
-Practice speaking at a normal volume, and notice how assured you sound.

 The Visual

 I believe everyone can benefit from practice.
 To develop your skills, try asking a few people that you know and trust to give you some honest feedback on your executive presence.
 Don’t get defensive, but listen to what they have to say.
-If more than one person comments on the same flaw, that would be the challenge to start with.
+Try filming yourself delivering a practice presentation.
+Developing gravitas and increasing your executive presence will be well worth the effort.

 This article has previously been featured on Forbes